GEOFFREY V. FRANCIS

 For the last ten years the author has studied the topic of Human Biases independent of a university faculty of social sciences.
 This approach was used to steer clear of any of the biases and paradigms that may have intruded into a university culture.
 This meant the author’s personal biases would need to be vigilantly managed.
 This was made feasible by experiences gained as a forensic expert where opposing specialists and lawyers relentlessly accentuate and criticize every potential bias, error, or omission in one’s thinking and reports.
 Decades of this work instilled a systematic approach to the investigation of data with a minimum of bias.

-He lives near Toronto, Canada with his wife of forty years; they have two children.
+He lives near Toronto, Canada with his wife of over forty years; they have two children and three grand-children.
 His current hobbies are mountain and track biking, weight-lifting and watching motor sports.
 He was a track & field (athletics) coach and national masters (veterans) record holder in the 60 meter dash.
 He has also started new businesses for innovative construction products and mechanical games.
 He can be contacted for questions and comments; and to respond to requests for lectures or consulting at: Contact Us

 For more information about the author see: